GarethPGH/Learning-Vue/README.md

 5:) Switched to Travery Media's Vue JS Todo App, using VSCode and NPM: https://www.youtube.com/watch?v=Wy9q22isx3U&t=3528s <br />
 App does not work once you add JSONPlaceholder to your dependancies to simulate an HTTP back end.
 Included how to use vue-router.
 The project worked as expected after including vue-router.
 <br />
-6:) Added tutorial projects for both vue-router and vuex, from Traversy Media.
-Rewriting Hello World example app in render functions to learn how to use them.
+6:) Did tutorial projects for both vue-router and vuex, from Traversy Media.
 <br />
+7:) Rewrote HelloWorld using render functions instead of templates.
+While not exactly as the original example, it functions.
+However, will probably use templates unless otherwise required, for future projects (Learning Render Functions folder)
 ### Goals:
 <br />
 1:) Create a Vuejs photo gallery